CaioLucasNS/eReader/README.md

 # eReader
-Responsive eReader with night mode, using html, css, JavaScript, jquery and bootstrap.
+Responsive eReader with night mode, using HTML, CSS, JavaScript, jQuery and Bootstrap.